Teodor Boldur-Lățescu: Leaving Iași

-In 1867, Anica Boldur settled outstanding gambling debts by selling Mărăței mahala, a part of Piatra city that she had owned to her name.
-Several authors have described Teodor himself as a "ne'er-do-well" (pierde-vară) and a dowry chaser.
-He trained as a lawyer and registered with the bar association in Iași, marrying and divorced a boyar lady, Tereza Exarhu.
-In 1871, he married the heiress of a timber trade merchant, Serdar Nicolae Albu, whose family controlled the politics of Piatra.
+In 1871, Lățescu married the heiress of a timber trade merchant, Serdar Nicolae Albu, whose family controlled the politics of Piatra.
 This unhappy marriage ended in divorce, after the groom was found to be squandering Albu's assets.
 Beset by financial troubles, Boldur-Lățescu ended the publication of Moldova in 1869.
 At the time, he had leased Elena Berman's printing press and was using it to put out Vasile Botez's newspaper, Secolulŭ al Noue-spre-zecele. Șuțu reports that Boldur-Lățescu was mostly abroad, in Russia and in Istanbul, before deciding to return "to live among his own kind, at Iași."
 His younger brother Iorgu was fully reconciled with the political regime, and served as a perennial Prefect of Police in Iași, where a street was named after him.
 He may have been Prefect during an 1870 episode in which his brother fought with law enforcement.
 As reported by Șuțu, this came when Toader visited a menagerie and proceeded to pester, then prod at, the lions on display.
 Due to his "herculean strength", it took 50 police agents to physically subdue him.
 Bruised and bloodied, he asked for his photograph to be taken and kept by the Boldurs as a memento of the day.